The Professional Negligence Law Review: Norway

 20 See Section 5-1 and 5-2 of the Damages Act and NOU 2017:15 p.
 185. The risk of recourse claims from the professional's insurance company is not decisive.

-23 The security may not be used to cover liability for which the lawyer has provided other statutory security, see Section 222 of the Courts of Justice Act, see Section 2 of the Regulations for Advocates.
-The collateral must be higher for lawyers who have authorised associates or who are engaged in debt collection activities or real estate brokerage, see Section 2-7 of the Act of 29 June 2007 on estate agency, see Section 2-2 of Regulation No. 1318 of 23 November 2008 on Real Estate Broking.
+23 The security may not be used to cover liability for which the lawyer has provided other statutory security; see Section 222 of the Courts of Justice Act and Section 2 of the Regulations for Advocates.
+The collateral must be higher for lawyers who have authorised associates or who are engaged in debt collection activities or real estate brokerage; see Section 2-7 of the Act of 29 June 2007 on estate agency and Section 2-2 of Regulation No. 1318 of 23 November 2008 on Real Estate Broking.

 24 Section 3.6 of the Code of Conduct in Chapter 12 of the Regulations for Advocates.